LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ```
 Expected response from Elastcsearch:

-Elasticsearch returns a 200-sucess status and shows top 10 hits whose category field contains the value "ENTERTAINMENT" and the date field contains the value "2018-04-12".
+Elasticsearch returns a 200-sucess status and shows top 10 hits whose category field contains the value "ENTERTAINMENT" and the date field contains the value of "2018-04-12".

 ![image](https://user-images.githubusercontent.com/60980933/126013105-1ee3f92b-561b-49f5-a37e-0550b8515279.png)

-## Errors Associated with Aggregations and Mapping
+## Errors Associated With Aggregations and Mapping

 Suppose you want to get the summary of all categories that exist in our dataset.
 Since this requires summarizing your data, you decide to send the following aggregations request: